hannahdesmond/mastery-curriculum/chapter1/README.md

 ## Complete the mastery quiz for chapter 1

-Go to the [mastery quizzes repository](https://github.com/makersacademy/mastery-quizzes) to get and complete the mastery quizzes.
+Follow the instructions on the [mastery quizzes repository](https://github.com/makersacademy/mastery-quizzes) to complete the quiz for chapter 1.